SAP-samples/teched2023-AD267/exercises/rap/exercises/ex3/README.md

 7. Replace the placeholder `###` with your group ID.
 8. Add the following code to the end of the method **CalculateOrderID** before the **ENDMETHOD** statement.
    <pre lang="ABAP">
-             LOOP AT OnlineOrders INTO DATA(OnlineOrder) WHERE Product IS NOT INITIAL. " AND %IS_DRAFT = '00'.
+             LOOP AT OnlineOrders INTO DATA(OnlineOrder) WHERE Product IS NOT INITIAL.
                    MODIFY ENTITIES OF ZR_OnlineShop_XXX IN LOCAL MODE ENTITY OnlineShop EXECUTE CreatePurchaseRequisition FROM CORRESPONDING #( keys ).
               ENDLOOP.